 The next sections do not only contain abstract values but also concrete recommendations how to meet your and my expectations.

-Equality in class#
+Diversity and equality in class#

 I am aware that woman are underrepresented especially in computer science and engineering.
 If you are female, I pay attention that your participation is not hindered by others during the class.
 Even I may not be a typical role-model for you, giving more space to you in class can help other female students in honing their self-confidence.